RootStudio/statamic-instagram-user-feed/README.md

 ## Publish and Customize the view to your liking
-Run this command to publish the view which is fully customisable `php artisan vendor:publish --tag=statamic-instagram-user-feed-views --force`
+Run the following command to publish a fully customizable view: `php artisan vendor:publish --tag=statamic-instagram-user-feed-views --force`

-The simple example included is using Alpine and the Fetch API.
-But we are returning a normal json object which means you can use any tools of your liking.

 ## Publish the configuration
 You should not need to change anything to the configuration file, but it